JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/PHASE-6-MAIN-PROMPT.md

 ### 4. Admin Assigns Profiles (Not Users)
 - Admin uploads CSV org chart
 - Admin assigns profiles to users
-- Users get auto-configured on Goose startup
+- Users get auto-configured on goose startup
 - Users do NOT choose their own profiles

 ### 5. Testing is Mandatory